hope366/Lizzie-improvements/README.md

 ### Display the analysis result when the file is loaded

  In the official release version of Lizzie-v 0.7.4, there is a bug that the analysis result is not displayed even if the sgf file containing the analysis result is loaded, but in the Lizzie-improved series, this bug is not present.

+## Changes in v1.7

+### Problems with the variation tree

+ * In Panel UI mode
+   * The blunder color of the current node is not visible when analysis is turned on.
+If analysis is turned off, you can see it.
+   * When a node is moved, the blunder color of the current node is not visible.
+When analysis is on, it becomes visible by turning analysis off, and when analysis is off, it becomes visible by turning analysis on and off.
+ * In normal mode
+   * When a node is moved, the blunder color of the current node is not visible when analysis is off.
+It is still visible when analysis is turned on and then turned off again, but it disappears again when you move to another node and come back.
+ * There is no black dot in the "□" of the root node (with no stones in the board).

+ All of these things have been improved in v1.7.

+### Issues related to "Settings→Theme→Winning Rate Change Node"

+ * If you enter blunder color, lizzie will not remember it unless you click on another cell.
+ * When I try to delete them all, the last line remains.
+When I click on another cell, it disappears.
+ * Threshold values are not reflected in the variation tree unless they are sorted in order of decreasing value, but because the system is not equipped with a sorting function (to sort data according to a certain criterion), it will not work well if the data are entered in pieces.
+ * Even if you enter a single threshold or blunder color, it will not be reflected until you restart lizzie.
+ * If the threshold is entered by mistake in full-width characters, the analysis on/off will not work, but users are likely to be confused because there is no function to inform them of the error.
+The fixed version informs the user that an invalid string has been entered by displaying "-777.0" the next time the user checks.
+ * You have to restart lizzie to get the new settings for the win rate change nodes.
+ * The window is not displayed correctly when I go to Settings→Theme.

+### There is something wrong with the window that appears in Settings→Theme.

+ With the existing lizzie, some parts of it are not displayed correctly in the existing lizzie, so you can move to another tab and come back to it.

+### Overwrite storage issues

+ For example, if a file called "ff.sgf" already exists and you try to save the file by typing "ff", the existing lizzie will be overwritten without a confirmation message, but in v1.7, a confirmation message is shown.